 - These user profiles (with first party IDs) make it very easy to target users across devices, which could be very challenging for the rest of ad tech.

-Yes.
-Big publishers, such as the New York Times, have their own walled garden.
-These publishers charge readers a fee in order to access their content.
-This is to make sure that a reader/user only gets the information via their site and not social shares.
+Some publishers, like the New York Times, have their own walled garden.
+These publishers create a community of user by designing a subscription funnel and pushing users in it.
+They charge readers a fee in order to access their premium content.
+This is to make sure that a reader/user only gets the information via their site and not social or referral shares.

 Pros and Cons of Walled Garden